-Before you start searching online through the image search options on Google or Bing, you must know that every image that you get as part of the results has some license or ownership applied to it by default.
-Using these images without understanding what this implies may later result in copyright violation.
-Google and Bing both do provide various filters to search clip media content, and we have already explored Bing Image search options within our Bing Image Search series of tutorials.
-Searching through this licenses allow you to find content you can use in your slides.
+Before you start searching online through the image search options on Google or Bing, you need to be aware that every image has some license or ownership attributes.
+Using these images without understanding its implications may result in copyright violation.
+Google and Bing both provide filters to search clip media content, and we have already explored Bing Image search options within our Bing Image Search series of tutorials.
+Searching with the license filters allows you to find content you can use in your slides.

 Although Microsoft no longer provides free clip art via Office.com, there are plenty of other resources that are still available to you.
 However, you need to ascertain whether these resources work for you, and also if their license terms are suitable for your use.
 Our Free Images & Textures page has many such resources listed.

 Creative Commons is a license that is used for many types of content, including pictures.
 Typically, pictures licensed under Creative Commons are provided by those who share their photographic content with few restrictions of re-usage.
 You can read about Creative Commons and attributing a picture in our Attributing Creative Commons Pictures in your PowerPoint Slides article.

 Here are some sites that provide clip art or images within the Creative Commons license:

 If you cannot afford the time to surf and search for your graphic content from free resources, then the better option is to subscribe to any of the many stock image sites.
 There are many such sites that provide unique clip media content:

 6. Click Photographs

 You can also use your camera, or even the camera that's part of your phone to click photographs!
 It's surprising how much you can achieve with this simple trick.

 7. Doodle and Scan

 Try doodling - hand drawn art looks personal and provides amazing visual detail.
 Either draw on paper and scan it to use as a graphic, or draw into your phone or tablet's screen and save as a graphic you can use.